Does hair regrow after electrolysis hair removal?

 Electrolysis hair removal is the only method of hair removal that can claim to have permanent results according to the FDA.
 As we all know, electrolysis is a lengthy process, and a certain amount of regrowth is part of that process.

 To understand the process of regrowth and the ideal time interval between clearing sessions of electrolysis hair removal we first have to understand the basics of hair growth.

 If we take a look at a random 10 hairs in the face about 4 out of 10 hairs are in the Resting phase, called Telogen.
 6 out of 10 hairs are in the Growing phase, called Anagen.

-3 days prior to the electrolysis session the hair is shaved.
-During the 3 days between shaving and your electrolysis session, only the hairs in the growing stage will grow.
+5 days prior to facial electrolysis and 10 days prior to genital electrolysis, you need to stop shaving.
+Only the hairs in the growing stage will grow adn will be visible at the surface.
 Hence the name growing phase.
 Notice in the example above that the 1st hair early in the Growing phase still has not reached the surface of the skin.

 This means 5 on 10 hairs are not visible at the time of the first clearing electrolysis session.
 So they are not treated as the electrologist can only treat the hair that is visible.
 This is called “FALSE” regrowth.
 Let’s say in a 6th hair the shot of the electrologist failed to kill the hair.
 This is called “TRUE” regrowth.This means you will have a TOTAL “regrowth” of 6 out of 10 hairs after the first session.
 Only one of them in this example is true “regrowth”.

 Hair in the final week of resting appears within one week

 In this example hair number 4 is in her final day of resting the day of treatment.
 This hair will start growing the day after the electrolysis session.
 It will appear on the surface of the skin within the week.
 The early anagen hair will even reach the surface in less than a week.

 Hair in the first week of resting appears after the resting duration is finished